klchambers/quiz-app/README.md

 ![Introduction section username validation](documentation/screencaps/username-validation-mobile.png)

-Once this has been completed, the introduction section is hidden, using JavaScript, and the main quiz section is displayed.
+Once this has been completed, the introduction section is hidden using JavaScript, and the main quiz section is displayed.
 Here, the user is shown their current score, a question, four possible answers, and the options to 'quit' the game or 'pass' the current question.
 The latter two options are set apart from the answer choices at the top of the screen in order to prevent the user from accidentally quitting the game or skipping a question.

 Quitting the game will take the user straight to the results section, with their score up to that point displayed.
 Choosing 'pass' will skip to the next question without adding a point to their score